alinex/bash-lib/doc/function/async.md

 ## Run the given command asynchronous ang go on in the calling routine (short form of async_name)

-This will use the command itself as name.
-If you run the same command multiple times use async_name directly.

 ### Usage

 ```bash